NZLouislu/nzmarie-ai-blog/lib/post/en/buying-property-new-zealand-complete-guide.md

 # Your Complete Guide to Buying Property in New Zealand

 Welcome!
-I'm Marie Hong, a licensed real estate agent with over 8 years of experience helping clients navigate New Zealand's property market.
+I'm Marie Nian, a licensed real estate agent with over 8 years of experience helping clients navigate New Zealand's property market.
 Whether you're a first-time buyer or looking to invest, this comprehensive guide will walk you through every step of the property buying process.

 ## Understanding the New Zealand Property Market